 After coming to power, Constantine wanted to build a 'new Rome' somewhere in the east since that was where the Empire's economic life in the fourth century was centered.
 He eventually selected a spot on the Bosphorus called Byzantium.
 Although at the time Byzantium was a small village it soon grew much bigger.
 One of the primary reasons for selecting this location as the new capital was that, like Rome itself, it was seated on seven hills.
 This made the 'New Rome' a City of Seven Hills just like its predecessor.
 After several years of construction the city was officially made the capital of the Empire in 330 A.D.

 Byzantium was renamed Constantinople, in honor of the emperor, after his death.
 In 337 A.D.
-Constantine II, at the age of twenty-one, became Co-Emperor with his brothers.
+Constantine II, at the age of twenty-one, ruled jointly as emperor with his brothers.
 His reign lasted for only three years.

-Constantine is best remembered for the Edict of Milan in 313 A.D. which, for the first time in Roman history, gave imperial favor to Christianity.
+Constantine is best remembered for the Edict of Milan in 313 A.D. which, for the first time in the Roman Empire, officially protected Christianity.